Availity/availity-react/docusaurus/docs/form/select/components/select.md

 ### Additional Resources

-- `SelectStyles(showError, styles, isInline)`
+- `selectStyles(showError, styles, isInline)`
   - Extract styling of this component for cases when react-select is used directly.
   - Returns style and theme object to be spread on Select
-  - Props
+  - Args
     - `showError?: boolean` if error styling should be applied
-    - `styles?: css object` same as react-select styles prop
+    - `styles?: StylesConfig object` refer to react-select docs for info on styles
-    - `isInline?: boolean` if inline styling should be applied, must be within a flexbox.
+    - `isInline?: boolean` if inline styling should be applied, must be within a flexbox

 ### Example